Hypothesis or Significance Testing

 • If: p-value > alpha level fail to reject Ho

-Example 1) Ho rejected: The sample is statistically significant at the alpha level (p=?) therefore we reject the null hypothesis and accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the subjects who took them.
+Example 1) Ho rejected (assuming alpha = 5%): Since the p-value of 0.0?% is less than 0.05, The sample is statistically significant at the 5% level, therefore we have sufficient evident to reject the null hypothesis and accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the adults who took them as percribed.

-Example 2) Ho accepted: The sample is not statistically significant at the alpha level (p=?), therefore, we fail to reject the null hypothesis.
-There is not sufficient evidence to accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the subjects who took them.
+Example 2) Ho accepted: Since the p-value of 0.0?% is greater than 0.05, the sample is not statistically significant at the 5% level, therefore, we fail to reject the null hypothesis.
+There is not sufficient evidence to accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the adults who took them as percribed.

 If Alpha is Not Given

-Example 1) Ho rejected: The sample provides strong statistical evidence (p=?) for rejecting the null hypothesis hence, we accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the subjects who took them.
+Example 1) Ho rejected: The sample provides strong statistical evidence (p=?) for rejecting the null hypothesis hence, we accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the adults who took them as percribed.

-Example 2) Ho accepted: The sample does not provide strong enough statistical evidence (p=?) for rejecting the null hypothesis, hence, we cannot accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the subjects who took them.
+Example 2) Ho accepted: The sample does not provide strong enough statistical evidence (p=?) for rejecting the null hypothesis, hence, we cannot accept the alternative hypothesis that Bubba's magic pills caused a weight loss in the adults who took them as percribed.